Quantum cohomology and toric minimal model programs: Quantum Kirwan surjectivity for toric orbifolds

 The proof of Theorem \ref{weaktoric2} in general relies on the following computation which we call a {\em fractional Batyrev relation} based on similarity with Batyrev \cite{bat:qcr}.

-\begin{notation} \begin{enumerate} \item {\rm (Floor and ceiling)} The {\em floor} $\lfloor x \rfloor$ of $x \in \R$ is the largest integer less than or equal to $x$, while the {\em ceiling} $\rceil x \rceil$ is the smallest integer greater than or equal to $x$. \item {\rm (Classification of twisted sectors)} We identify $H_2^G(X) \cong \g$ and $H^2_G(X) \cong \g^\dual$.
-Any $d \in H_2^G(X)$ thus defines an element $\exp(d) \in G$, which corresponds to a summand in $H(I_{X \qu G})$ if it has non-trivial fixed point set in $X^{\ss}$. \item {\rm (Identity in each twisted sector)} For such $d$ we denote by $1_{\exp(d)} \in H(I_{X \qu G})$ the degree zero class in the twisted sector (which will have non-zero degree with respect to the grading on $QH(X \qu G)$.) \item {\rm (Divisor classes in twisted sectors)} For each $j = 1,\ldots, k$, we denote by $\nu_j 1_{\exp(d)}$ the (possibly empty) divisor class in the twisted sector for $\exp(d)$, obtained by setting the $j$-th coordinate equal to $0$, and similarly products of the $\nu_j$ times $1_{\exp(d)}$ is the product of these cohomology classes in the twisted sector. \end{enumerate} \end{notation}
+\begin{notation} \begin{enumerate} \item The {\em ceiling} $\lceil x \rceil$ is the smallest integer greater than or equal to $x$. \item {\rm (Classification of twisted sectors)} We identify $H_2^G(X) \cong \g$ and $H^2_G(X) \cong \g^\dual$.
+Any $d \in H_2^G(X)$ thus defines an element $\exp(d) \in G$.
+This element corresponds to a summand in $H(I_{X \qu G})$ if it has non-trivial fixed point set in $X^{\ss}$. \item {\rm (Identity in each twisted sector)} For such $d$ we denote by $1_{\exp(d)} \in H(I_{X \qu G})$ the degree zero class in the twisted sector (which will have non-zero degree with respect to the grading on $QH(X \qu G)$.) \item {\rm (Divisor classes in twisted sectors)} For each $j = 1,\ldots, k$, we denote by $\nu_j 1_{\exp(d)}$ the (possibly empty) divisor class in the twisted sector for $\exp(d)$, obtained by setting the $j$-th coordinate $x_j$ equal to $0$.
+The product of the classes $\nu_j$ with $1_{\exp(d)}$ is the product of these cohomology classes in the twisted sector in $H(I_{X \qu G})$. \end{enumerate} \end{notation}

-\begin{proposition} [Fractional Batyrev relation] For any $d$ such that $\exp(d)$ has non-empty fixed point set in $X^{\ss}$ and $\M_{1,1}(\bA,X,d)$ is non-empty,
+\begin{proposition} [Fractional Batyrev relation] For any $d \in \g$ such that $\exp(d)$ has non-empty fixed point set in $X^{\ss}$ and $\M_{1,1}(\bA,X,d)$ is non-empty,

 \end{proposition}